gilt/tech-blog/_posts/2018-01-03-instant-voucher-serverless.md

 }
 ```

 It is also critical to make cloud applications resilient to errors such as network timeouts.
-Step Functions provides error handling to allow catching/retrying some predefined errors as well as customised Lambda error types.
+Step Functions provides error handling to allow catching/retrying of some predefined errors as well as customised Lambda error types.
 You can specify different retry strategies with properties such as `MaxAttempts` and `BackoffRate`.
 See the below example where we implemented a retry mechanism for different errors in the `Task` state to create redemption codes:

 ```json
 "CreateRedemptionCode": {